Forbidden Siren 2

-Forbidden Siren 2 is a survival horror stealth game developed by Japan Studio's Project Siren team and published by Sony Computer Entertainment for the PlayStation 2 in 2006.
-It is a sequel to 2003's Siren (Forbidden Siren).
+Forbidden Siren 2 is a 2006 survival horror stealth game developed and published by Sony Computer Entertainment for the PlayStation 2.
+It is a sequel to 2003's Siren (Forbidden Siren) and was not released in North America.
 A film inspired by the game but featuring a different plot and characters, Siren, was released that same year.

 The game tells the story of several characters who become trapped on Yamijima Island, off the coast of mainland Japan.
 In 1976, during a blackout, the entire population of the island disappeared without a trace or explanation.
 Twenty-nine years later, in 2005, a journalist is visiting the island to conduct research for an article when the ferry he and a small group of other passengers are on capsizes.
 Shortly after this, a group of soldiers crash land on the island.
 The game is played from the perspective of these characters, and out of chronological order, as the protagonists attempt to survive the island's monsters and discover its mystery.